 A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits

-SCI 100 The Natural World: The Caribbean 3

-SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3

-FDS 100 Freshman Development Seminar 1

-B. Required courses in Speech: Credits

-COM 119 Interpersonal Communication and Leadership Skills 3

-COM 120 Public Speaking 3

-COM 225 Intercultural Communication 3

-C. Required courses in Theatre: Credits

-THE 110 Introduction to Theatre 3

-THE 210 Theatre Service 4

-THE 211-212- Theatre Production 1-1-1-1
+SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Required cours ses in Speech: Credits COM 119 COM 120 COM 225 Interpersonal Communication and Leadership Skills Public Speaking Intercultural Communication 3 3 3 C. Required cours ses in Theatre: Credits THE 110 THE 210 THE 211-212- 213-214 Introduction to Theatre Theatre Service Theatre Production 3 4 1-1-1-1